easonwong-de/Adaptive-Tab-Bar-Colour/README.md

 Beware of malicious web UI: Please distinguish between application UI and web components, see <a href="https://textslashplain.com/2017/01/14/the-line-of-death/">The Line of Death</a>.
 (Credit to u/KazaHesto on Reddit)
 <br>

-## Known Bugs
+## Known Issues
 Wrong theme color for some websites e.g. TickTick, IMDb, Microsoft sites
-Might not support CSS themes
+Do not support CSS themes
 <br>

 ## License